Circulation pump noise

 How Much Does This Repair Cost?

 Don’t underestimate how much a cheap screwdriver set can slow you down on a job like this.
-Getting into the pump assembly on a Frigidaire FGID2476SF means dealing with several small Torx and Phillips fasteners in tight spaces, and I’ve stripped more than a few screws over the years using the wrong bits.
-I now keep the JOREST 40Pcs Small Precision Screwdriver Set in my kit specifically for appliance work — the bit variety and the grip on the handle make awkward under-tub access significantly less frustrating.
+Accessing the pump assembly on a Frigidaire FGID2476SF means dealing with several small Torx and Phillips fasteners in tight spaces, and I’ve stripped more than a few screws over the years using the wrong bits.
+I now keep the JOREST 40Pcs Small Precision Screwdriver Set in my kit specifically for appliance work — the variety and grip on the handle make awkward under-tub access significantly less frustrating.

 Frequently Asked Questions